nodejshobby/nodejshobby/README.md

 <h4>Hi, I'm <a href="https://github.com/nodejshobby">YEKINNI BASIRU</a></h4>

-<h3>Yekinni Basiru</h3> is a young Software Full-Stack developer with the use of sophisticated programming languages.
-I'm prolific and always willing to learn, have really worked on some projects that has been of great advantage to my skills and improved my knowledge, Not only my improvements to the computer programming languages ⚡.
+<h3>Yekinni Basiru</h3> is a young Software Full-Stack developer but a backend developer oriented in a well set up environment for collaborative works.He makes use of sophisticated programming languages in writing correct and efficent codes to solve problems.
+I am a passionate and result-driven backend web developer with more than 4 years of hands-on experience using PHP and JavaScript with its related stacks. ⚡.
 <p></p>
 Experienced in JAVASCRIPT || Vuejs || Nodejs || Expressjs || PHP || LARAVEL || OBJECT ORIENTED (OOP) || HTML || CSS ||  AJAX || MYSQL DATABASE || MongoDb || Redis || Heroku || Digital Ocean
 <p></p>